 - Performing the appropriate maintenance on the appropriate unit at the appropriate time increases component life and improves overall fleet management.

-- Trending data provides early knowledge of possible failure, allows for planned maintenance and drastically reduces unexpected downtime — changing from a “reactive” maintenance strategy — fix it when it breaks — to a “proactive” maintenance strategy identifies small problems before they become catastrophic failures.
+- Trending data provides early knowledge of possible failures, allows for scheduled maintenance and drastically reduces unscheduled downtime.
+This requires changing from a preventive maintenance strategy to a predictive maintenance strategy that identifies and addresses small problems before they develop into catastrophic failures.